NeilParkerBSDC/LoginStepByStepTutorial3/README.md

 # Login Step By Step Tutorial 3
 This is the basic version of a login for a website.
-This version adds a bit more security, using session variablles t stop users bypassing the **ServerSideValidator.php** Page
+This version adds connection to da user database to look up usernames and passwords

 It consists of the following files: